NCR3: Splicing variants

-We can find six different splicing variants on the cell surface.
+Six different splicing variants can be found on the cell surface.
 NKp30a, NKp30b and NKp30c encode molecules with extracellular V-type Ig domain.
 NKp30d, NKp30e and NKp30f encode extracellular C-type Ig domain.
 Splicing variants also differ in their cytosolic intracellular domains depending on the translation of variants of exon 4 (NKp30a,b or c).

 The distribution of splicing variants of NKp30 varies in tissues and results in different NK cell responses.
 NKp30a/b engagement stimulates the release of high amounts of IFN-γ, whereas activation of NKp30c induces IL-10 production and only small amounts of IFN-γ.
 First two are therefore considered as immunostimulatory isoforms which enhance Th1 immune response, while NKp30c mediates immunosuppressive signaling most likely because of reduced association with CD3ζ adaptor after cross-linking with ligand.

 Gastrointestinal stromal tumor patients who express NKp30c isoform have worse prognosis compared with patients expressing other isoforms, mainly as a consequence of NK cell immunosuppressive character.